hui3678/Digit_Recognition2/README.md

 }
 ```

-The image data is converted into 1D array using the code and run in other platform outside from the STM32CubdeIDE as following.
+The image data is converted into 1D array using the code as following.
+The code is run in other platform outside from the STM32CubdeIDE.

 ```
 #Convert a .png file to image buffer.